-You can search the library catalog for books that contain primary sources.
+You can search the online catalog (Primo Pathfinder) for books that contain primary sources.
 Some subject terms to use are:

 The Salmon Library also has the Library of American Civilization (LAC) series.
 This is a collection of materials on microfiche relating to all aspects of American life and literature from their beginnings to the outbreak of World War I. The collection includes pamphlets, periodicals, documents, biographies and autobiographies, fictional works, poetry, collections of various kinds, materials of foreign origin relating to America, and many rare books not generally available.

 You can search for these items by using the phrase "Library of American Civilization".
-The microfiche is found on N-1.
+For assistance retrieving specific microfiche cards, ask at the library's Research Help Desk.

 Many of these titles have been digitized by libraries, the Google Book scanning project, and the Microsoft Book scanning project.